X16Community/x16-smc/README.md

 You may build the SMC firmware with the Arduino IDE as normal.

 Use the merge.sh script to concatenate the firmware file (x16-smc.ino.hex) and the bootloader.
-This will output the file build/firmware+bootloader.hex.
+This will output the file build/firmware+bootloader.hex, which is the file you need to upload to the SMC.

 To make it a bit easier to find where the x16.smc.ino.hex file is stored in your file system, you may enable verbose output in the IDE.
 Go to Arduino/Preferences and tick the Show verbose output during compilation box.